 So far so good.
 We could all benefit from understanding what our opponents are saying and from learning to make arguments using our opponent’s axis for reference.
-My problem with the book is that I know of almost no one who fits into one of the author’s buckets.
+My problem with The Three Languages of Politics is that I know of almost no one who fits into one of the author’s buckets.
 I certainly don’t fit in any of them.

 I know that progressives have a disproportionate influence in academia and in the Democratic Party.
 I mostly know this because they terrify the conservative writers that I read on the web.
 In real life, I know just a handful.
 The left-leaning people that I meet in real life are either freedom-loving liberals who believe society should be organised to be fairer to the disadvantaged or people who picked Team Blue early in life and buy whatever the Democrats are selling in any particular election.

 Living in Silicon Valley, I know a LOT of libertarians.
 Even the liberals are libertarians.
 However, I know vanishingly few people who believe that the US government is a greater threat to liberty than the corporations who own our media (social or otherwise), our food supply, most of the land and wealth in the United States and even the politicians who run the goverment.

 On the evening of the last election, a prominent conservative personality said he had always believed that most Republic voters were conservative but “it turns out that there are only about 200 of us and we all know each other”.
 The Republicans stopped being conservative many years ago.